cjxthecoder/recycleWave/README.md

 ## Instructions:
 1. Press the run button
 2. It will load you into a window that may or may not have a background.
-On top of the title, there are 2 rectangles that say to "drag your cursor here" or "over there> AS WELL!".
+On top of the title, there are 2 rectangles that say to "Drag your cursor here" or "Over there> As well!".
 Drag your mouse there.
-3. Dragging to the left rectangle will create the "Play" button.
+3. Dragging your mouse to the left rectangle will create the "Play" button.
 Click this to play the game.
 Dragging to the area pointed by the text "over there>" creates a drop-down menu, where you can choose the speed of the game.
 4. Once the game is running, your player will land on a platform before entering a cool portal.
 You can press the spacebar, enter, or up key to move your character.
-Holding the key makes your character move up, while releasing the key allows your character to fall down.
+Holding the key makes your character move up, while releasing the key allows your character to fall.
-5. Reach 100% to complete the level, where your final score will be given exactly by 100/(x^(deaths)), where x is a constant left as an exercise for the reader to discover.
-After the level is completed you can rerun the program to try the game at a different speed.
+5. Reach 100% to complete the level, where your final score will be given exactly by (100s)/(x^(deaths)), where s is the level's speed and x is a constant left as an exercise for the reader to discover.
+After the level is completed, you can rerun the program to try the game at a different speed to achieve a higher score.

 ## Class List:
 - Audio